How to automate load tests with Gatling

 Conclusions

-Load testing your application is crucial if you are running applications with a lot of traffic spikes or if you’re facing tv show effects.
+Load testing your application is crucial if you are running applications with a lot of traffic spikes or if you’re facing TV show effects.

 In this guide, we took a look at how to set up an on-demand set of load tests with Gatling community edition that could be triggered (and observed) on a new Upsun preview environment using a runtime operation.
 Some next steps could include automatically triggering these operations when preview environments (merge/pull requests) are opened.